 By gaining BESTPRACTICE® accreditation you are demonstrating to your clients that you believe in the quality of all aspects of your veterinary clinic or hospital.

-The New Zealand Veterinary Associations BESTPRACTICE® accreditation programme was set up to promote and maintain the highest standards of veterinary practice in New Zealand.
+The New Zealand Veterinary Association Te Pae Kīrehe set up the BESTPRACTICE® accreditation programme to promote and maintain the highest standards of veterinary practice in New Zealand.

 The standards cover a wide range of aspects of veterinary care – surgical and medical standards, nursing care, diagnostics, safety procedures, facilities, equipment, professional development and training.